 Section-by-Section Breakdown

-- Section 5 — Evidence assessment: Specific discussion of the documentary evidence submitted — which documents were accepted, which were rejected (and why — typically format issues, authenticity concerns, insufficient detail, or wrong document type), and which gaps in the evidence the caseworker identified
+• Section 5 — Evidence assessment: Specific discussion of the documentary evidence submitted — which documents were accepted, which were rejected (and why — typically format issues, authenticity concerns, insufficient detail, or wrong document type), and which gaps the caseworker identified

-- Section 6 — Next steps: Detailed instructions on administrative review (where applicable), appeal rights to the First-tier Tribunal (Immigration and Asylum Chamber) where appeal rights exist, the deadlines for each remedy (14 or 28 days), and how to submit any chosen remedy
+• Section 6 — Next steps: Detailed instructions on administrative review (where applicable), appeal rights to the First-tier Tribunal (Immigration and Asylum Chamber) where they exist, the deadlines for each remedy (14 or 28 days), and how to submit any chosen remedy

 VAF / GWF Number Explained — Your Application Reference

-The VAF (Visa Application Form) number and GWF (Global Web Form) number are two names for the same thing — the unique reference assigned to a UK visa application.
-The number is typically formatted as GWF000000000 (a 9-12 digit number prefixed by GWF) and appears on the application receipt, all UKVI correspondence (including the refusal letter), and the UKVI online account.
-"VAF" dates from the paper Visa Application Form era; "GWF" from the Global Web Form online system.
+The VAF (Visa Application Form) number and GWF (Global Web Form) number are two names for the same unique reference assigned to a UK visa application.
+It is typically formatted as GWF000000000 and appears on the application receipt, all UKVI correspondence (including the refusal letter), and the UKVI online account.
+"VAF" dates from the paper era; "GWF" from the online system.
 Both refer to the same number — keep it safe for all UKVI communication.

 Where to Find Your VAF / GWF Number